reach-sh/reach-lang/docs-vue/src/ref-programs-step.md

 `DELAY_EXPR` is a public expression that depends on only consensus state and evaluates to a time argument, `TIMEOUT_BLOCK` is a timeout block, which will be executed after the `DELAY_EXPR` time argument passes without `PART` executing this consensus transfer.

-All of the expressions within a consensus transfer are evaluated in a <Defn :name="pure">pure</Defn> context, which may not alter the state of the application.
+All of the expressions within a consensus transfer are evaluated in a ${defn("pure")} context, which may not alter the state of the application.
 The `PAY_EXPR`, `WHEN_EXPR`, and `DELAY_EXPR` expressions must refer only to the consensus state, including the new data published via the `.publish` component.